-In the Sports Park family of activities, the patient must move their upper extremities to intercept a ChuckleballTM coming at them, in a time dependent manner.
-These activities require quick cognitive processing and visual-motor integration to succeed, and thus are more advanced activities for a neurorehabilitation patient.
+In these activities, the patient must move their upper extremities to intercept an object coming at them, in a time-dependent manner.
+These activities require quick cognitive processing and visual-motor integration to succeed and thus are more advanced activities for a neurorehabilitation patient.
 Other primary skills being challenged are reflective movements, dynamic postural control, visual recognition, and motor control.
-HCPs may adjust various activity parameters.
+HCPs may adjust various activity parameters through the tablet.